Punjab CM inaugurates Insaf Medicine Cards

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Chief Minister Sardar Usman Buzdar has inaugurated the Insaf Medicine Card in a ceremony held at the CM's office Sunday.
+LAHORE: Chief Minister Sardar Usman Buzdar has inaugurated Insaf Medicine Card in a ceremony held at CM's office Sunday.

-The chief minister distributed the Insaf Medicine Card among the patients of Hepatitis, AIDS and TB.
-Health Minister Dr Yasmin Rashid, SACM Dr Firdous Ashiq Awan, Secretary Primary & Secondary Health, Secretary Info and other officials concerned were also present on this occasion.
+The chief minister distributed Insaf Medicine Card among the patients of Hepatitis, AIDS and TB.
+Health Minister Dr Yasmin Rashid, SACM Dr Firdous Ashiq Awan, Secretary Primary & Secondary Health, Secretary Information and other officials concerned were also present on this occasion.

+Usman Buzdar said that under Insaf Medicine Card, project of providing free-of-cost medicines to Hepatitis, AIDS and TB patients had been started.